 Achievements and Awards

-Emeritus Professor Belle Alderman AM, Director, Lu Rees Archives, at the Dromkeen Foundation, Riddells Creek, Victoria in 1996, accompanied by a statue in bronze by Ron Brooks of the eponymous hero of his book The Bunyip of Berkeley's Creek.
+Emeritus Professor Belle Alderman AM, Director, National Centre for Australian Children's Literature (formerly The Lu Rees Archives), at the Dromkeen Foundation, Riddells Creek, Victoria in 1996, accompanied by a statue in bronze by Ron Brooks of the eponymous hero of his book The Bunyip of Berkeley's Creek.

 The Lu Rees Archive Award began in 1988.
 The recipients of this award have been: